 You want to know you’ll get your money’s worth from your agency, and word-of-mouth is always powerful.
 If an agency can’t find a single client to say something nice about them on their site, LinkedIn, or somewhere, run…run away.
 They aren’t just crooks but lazy ones at that.

-Pro tip: Check out review sites like Clutch, which are a helpful resource to vet agencies and see what people really think of them.
+Pro tip: Check out review sites like Clutch, which can be helpful resources to vet agencies and see what people really think of them.

 8) Great Communication